 - Reattach the air filter cover.

-Wrong Choke Setting on a Honda Generator
+Wrong Choke Setting

 A Honda generator with a cold engine must be started with the choke closed to restrict air.
 Once the engine warms up the choke must be adjusted to the open position to allow more airflow so the engine continues to run.